Frequently Asked Questions

 What type of counselling can I receive?

-If it is identified from the advisor you speak to that you would benefit from counselling, there are three types available to those who meet Help Musicians UK’s eligibility criteria, all of which are provided free of charge.
+If the advisor you speak to thinks that you would benefit from counselling, there are three types available which are provided free of charge, although you will need to meet Help Musicians UK’s eligibility criteria.

 These are online Cognitive Behavioural Therapy (CBT), telephone counselling, and face-to-face counselling.

-Before a referral for counselling, there will be an assessment just to see how things are for you and to discuss which type of counselling would suit you best.
+Before you can rereferred for counselling, you will be assessed just to see how things are for you and to discuss which type of counselling would suit you best.

 To be eligible for free online CBT or telephone counselling you must (1) earn at least 50% of your income from working in the music industry, (2) have less than £16,000 in savings, and (3) be based in the UK.
 For face-to-face counselling, we’ll ask you to complete one of Help Musicians UK’s application forms.